 6th Apr 2020

-Monrovia, Liberia: InfraCo Africa, part of the Private Infrastructure Development Group (PIDG), has signed a Shareholders’ Agreement with Global Logistics Services Inc (GLS Group) which commits US$7.5million to the Liberia Inland Storage Facility (LISF) project.
+Monrovia, Liberia: InfraCo Africa, part of the Private Infrastructure Development Group (PIDG), has signed a Shareholders’ Agreement with Global Logistics Services Inc (GLS Group), committing US$7.5million to the development of the Liberia Inland Storage Facility (LISF) project.
 InfraCo Africa will be the majority shareholder in the project.
 The project will develop Liberia’s first open-access commercial warehousing facility and operations.

 The LISF project will be developed by InfraCo Africa, with CPCS Transcom Limited (CPCS) acting on their behalf, in partnership with the GLS Group, a leading integrated supply chain services company in the region.
 The project will be situated within the Monrovia Industrial Park, located 10 kilometres from the Freeport of Monrovia.
 The facility will provide businesses with approximately 4,600m³ of modern warehousing space.
 The LISF will incorporate state-of-the-art inventory management systems as well as time-efficient loading and offloading capacities.